PythonNex/PythonNex/README.md

-- 👋 Hi, I’m @PythonNex
+- 👋 Hi, I’m Mukund
-- 👀 I’m interested in- Web Development, Python
+- 👀 I’m interested in- Python and learning new tech
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python ( big lie )
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me-  / Telegram at @PythonNex / Discord: PythonNex#7345
+- 📫 How to reach me- Ig on @Mukknd

 <!---
 PythonNex/PythonNex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.